Will Trump’s court arraignment be on TV?

 In a historic and unprecedented day for America, Mr Trump will be arrested and arraigned on criminal charges in New York on Tuesday 4 April

-Donald Trump’s historic arraignment will not be broadcast on TV after a New York judge banned video cameras from courtroom.
+Donald Trump’s historic arraignment will not be broadcast on TV after a New York judge banned video cameras from the courtroom.

 New York Supreme Court Judge Juan Merchan issued a ruling late on Monday that news outlets will not be allowed to broadcast the former president’s appearance in Manhattan Criminal Court on Tuesday afternoon.